nefarius/XInputHooker/README.md

 ## Use

-Build or download the `XInputHooker.dll` for the right architecture (32-Bit for 32-Bit processes and likewise for 64-Bit) and place the [`ioctls.json`](./XInputHooker/ioctls.json) file in the same directory as the DLL.
+Build the `XInputHooker.dll` for the right architecture (32-Bit for 32-Bit processes and likewise for 64-Bit) and place the [`ioctls.json`](./XInputHooker/ioctls.json) file in the same directory as the DLL.
 [Inject](https://github.com/nefarius/Injector) the `XInputHooker.dll` into a process/game using any variant of the XInput user API libraries.
 Upon successful injection a `XInputHooker.log` will be generated in the process root directory.
 All sniffed API calls will be dumped there.
 It will grow fast so don't run for too long 😉

 <!--
 ## Download